-2.4.5 Seagrass Beds
+2.4.5 Estuarine Habitat

 Based on interpretation of aerial photography, Choctawhatchee Bay supported over 5,000 acres of seagrasses in 2015 (Carlson 2017).
 Seagrass beds are important as they support an abundance of fish and invertebrates.
 Among these are shrimp, spotted seatrout, Gulf menhaden, red drum or redfish, blue crab, Gulf flounder, striped mullet, and white mullet (Ruth and Handley 2006).
 Two species of seagrass, shoal grass (Halodule wrightii) and widgeon grass (Ruppia maritima), are most prevalent in Choctawhatchee Bay, with shoal grass being the most common.
+Small amounts of turtle grass (Thalassia testudinum) are also present near the Destin Inlet.
 General distributions of seagrass and salt marsh habitats are depicted in Figure 2-9.
 Additional information about the status and trends of seagrasses in the bay can be found in Section 3.2.